CloudsDocker/cloudsdocker.github.io/source/_posts/2018-07-23-akka-scala.md

 - Location transparency — The system constructs Actors from a factory and returns references to the instances.
 Because location doesn’t matter, Actor instances can start, stop, move, and restart to scale up and down as well as recover from unexpected failures.
 - Lightweight — Each instance consumes only a few hundred bytes, which realistically allows millions of concurrent Actors to exist in a single application.

+### Message
+two special channels.
+The first is the Dead Letter channel, which contain message that couldn't be delivered.
+This is sometimes also called a dead message queue.
+This channel can help when debugging, why some messages aren't processed or to monitor where there are problems.

+### EventStream
+the benefit of decoupling the receivers and the sender and the dynamic nature of the publish-subscribe channel, but because the EventStream is available for all actors is also a nice solution for messages which can be send from all over the system and needs to be collected at one or more Actors.
+A good example is logging.
+Logging can be done throughout the system and needs to be collected at one point and be written to a log file.
+Internally the ActorLogging is using the EventStream to collect the log lines from all over the system.

 ## Design recommendations
 When defining Actors and their messages, keep these recommendations in mind: